 World War II in archival documents (collection of digitized archival documents, film and photo materials)

-On January 23, 2025 the collection of digitized archival documents, film, and photographic materials titled World War II in Archival Documents, which was posted on the Presidential Library's portal, has been expanded with more than 200 new documents covering key events from the Great Patriotic War between November 7, 1944 and January 27, 1945.
+On April 14, 2025 the collection of digitised archival documents, film and photo materials World War II in Archival Documents posted on the Presidential Library's portal was enriched with 200 documents covering the events of the Great Patriotic War in the period from 13 March to 13 April 1945.

 !!!
 Please note that the materials presented in the project contain shocking details and descriptions of atrocities and abuse of civilians; The photograph shows mass graves and the exhumation of remains.
 In accordance with the legislation of the Russian Federation, these visual materials are prohibited for viewing by children under 16 years of age, as well as by persons suffering from nervous and mental illnesses.